 Each student must meet the minimum requirements of the Laney Graduate School with regard to total credit hours in course work.

 In addition, students are required to take the graduate seminar class for a total of 3 years (1 year at the introductory level and 2 years at the advanced level).
-The Laney Graduate School-required Jones Program in Ethics (JPE) and teaching curriculum (TATTO) are taken during inter-sessions.
+The Laney Graduate School-required Jones Program in Ethics (JPE) and teaching curriculum (TATTO) are taken during orientation.
 Entering students will take JPE 600 just prior to beginning their first semester.
 Four sessions of JPE 610 are required thereafter in order to graduate.
-The required TATTO training program is offered in the summer between the first and second years, and students are assigned to be teaching assistants in one course during their second year.
+Students are assigned to be teaching assistants in one course during their second year.

-In the third year, students are expected to have completed all the other formal requirements of the program except for their thesis work by this time.
+In the third year, students are expected to have completed all the other formal requirements of the program except for their thesis work.